 Contact a Tampa Premises Liability Attorney for Assistance Today

 If you or a loved one has been injured in a slip and fall case, you do not have to wonder whether you may have a case.
-Let the experienced attorneys at the Holliday Karatinos Law Firm, PLLC analyze your case and explain your legal rights to you.
+Let the experienced slip and fall lawyers at the Holliday Karatinos Law Firm, PLLC analyze your case and explain your legal rights to you.
 Our firm is experienced in handling premises liability cases.
 We will review the facts of your case so that we can properly advise you of your legal options.
 Contact the Holliday Karatinos Law Firm, PLLC today by calling our North Tampa or Hernando County office, or contact us online.